Eidenz/Discord-VC-LLM/README.md

 (Change "REPLACEME" with your bot's ID)

 3. **Using the Bot in Discord:**
+### Voice Chat
 - Ensure the bot has permission to join voice channels and speak.
 - In a Discord server where the bot is a member, join a voice channel and type the command `>join` or `>join free`.
 - The bot will join the channel and start listening to users who are speaking.
 Spoken phrases are processed and responded to in real-time.

+### Text Chat
+- To start a new conversation, mention the bot in your message.
+- To continue a conversation, just reply to the bot's message.
+- You can also continue conversations by creating a thread from the bot's message.
+In that case, you no longer need to reply or mention the bot within the thread.

 ## Commands
 - `>join`: Command for the bot to join the voice channel you are currently in.
 The bot will listen to voice input, transcribe it, send it to the LLM if you used a trigger word, and respond with a spoken answer using TTS.